Rushikeshlawand/My_Notes/Intetview Prep/Java_Notes.md

 - **Primitive Data Types:** They are predefined by the language and are not objects.
 They store data directly and have fixed sizes and ranges.
 - **Non-Primitive Data Types:** They are created by the user and can store complex data.
 They hold references to objects and can have methods and properties.

-## Types of Java Applications

-- **Console-Based Applications:** Applications that run in a command-line interface (CLI) without a graphical user interface (GUI).
-They interact with users through text-based input and output.

-- **GUI Applications:** Applications with a graphical user interface (GUI) that allow users to interact with the software through graphical elements like windows, buttons, and icons.
-Java provides libraries like Swing and JavaFX for building GUI applications.

-- **Web Applications (Servlet-Based):** Applications that run on a web server and are accessed through a web browser.
-Java Servlets and JavaServer Pages (JSP) are commonly used for developing web applications.

-- **Desktop Applications:** Standalone applications that run on a desktop or laptop computer.
-They can be developed using Java Swing, JavaFX, or other GUI libraries.

-- **Mobile Applications:** Applications designed to run on mobile devices, such as smartphones and tablets.
-Java is used for Android app development.

-- **Database Applications (JDBC):** Applications that interact with databases using Java Database Connectivity (JDBC).
-JDBC provides a standard API for connecting to and manipulating databases from Java applications.

-- **Multithreaded Applications:** Applications that perform multiple tasks simultaneously by utilizing threads.
-Java's built-in support for multithreading allows developers to create applications that can handle concurrent operations.

-- **Network Applications (Server-Client):** Applications that communicate over a network, where one application acts as a server and another as a client.
-Java provides libraries and APIs for network programming to create server-client applications.

 ## Components of Java